 (c) Periodically re-stack or feed the burning pile, insure that combustion is essentially completed and smoldering fires are prevented, and provide the necessary tools and equipment to accomplish this.

-(5) Notwithstanding OAR 340-264-0040(4), each person sanitizing perennial or annual grass seed crops by open burning in counties outside the Willamette Valley must pay the Department $4 for each acre burned:
+(5) Notwithstanding OAR 340-264-0040(4), each person sanitizing perennial or annual grass seed crops by open burning in counties outside the Willamette Valley must pay DEQ $4 for each acre burned:

-(a) The Department may contract with counties, rural fire protection districts, or other responsible individuals for the collection of the fees;
+(a) DEQ may contract with counties, rural fire protection districts, or other responsible individuals for the collection of the fees;

 (b) All fees collected under this section must be deposited in the State Treasury to the credit of the Department of Agriculture Service Fund.

-(6) Open burning in compliance with this Division does not exempt any person from any civil or criminal liability for consequences or damages resulting from such burning, nor does it exempt any person from complying with any other applicable law, ordinance, regulation, rule, permit, order, or decree of this or any other governmental entity having jurisdiction.
+(6) Open burning in compliance with this division does not exempt any person from any civil or criminal liability for consequences or damages resulting from such burning, nor does it exempt any person from complying with any other applicable law, ordinance, regulation, rule, permit, order, or decree of this or any other governmental entity having jurisdiction.

 (7) If any commercial, construction, or demolition debris burning allowed in OAR 340-264-0100 through 340-264-0170 violates OAR 340-264-0060(2), the open burning must be immediately extinguished.
-Any future burning of this material or similar material by the responsible person is prohibited unless the Department issues a letter permit pursuant to OAR 340-264-0180.
+Any future burning of this material or similar material by the responsible person is prohibited unless DEQ issues a letter permit pursuant to OAR 340-264-0180.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.